da12aci/Express-LinkedIn/README.md

 ## Usage
 * Download the file
 * Once download please enter in the console log 'npm start' to run in
-* It will run on localhost, heroku version is avavilable as well
+* It will run on localhost, heroku version will be avavilable as well
 * After click on the linkedin icon in the menu to retrive the your linkedin profile
 * Enjoy